Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Frequency-domain gravitational waveforms

 Therefore the phase $\Psi_+$ takes the following form:

-To evaluate the integral in expression \eqref{psi}, we need to use the expression for changing the orbital frequency \eqref{omegadt}.
-However, this expression significantly depends on the magnitude of the mass of the scalar field $m_\phi$.
+To evaluate the integral in Eq.~\eqref{psi}, we must use the expression for the orbital frequency evolution given in Eq.~\eqref{omegadt}.
+However, this expression significantly depends on the value of the scalar field mass $m_\phi$.